shilohc/rss2018-team4/assets/posts/lab7.md

 ##### Pure Pursuit Simulation Error
 <center><img src="assets/images/Lab6PurePursuitErrorSim.png" width="300" ></center>
 <center>*Figure 5: The distance to the trajectory as a simulated robot followed a trajectory using pure pursuit.
 The simulated robot starts at varying distances to the trajectory.
-The steady state error approaches 0.02 m regardless of initial possition.*</center>
+The steady state error approaches 0.02 m regardless of initial position.*</center>

-#### Real Robot
+#### Racecar

 The real robot planned and followed paths to a specified goal point as qualitatively expected.
 Once a goal point was manually set, the robot planned a trajectory from the robot's current position to the goal pose using the path planner.
 Next, the robot followed the planned trajectory using pure pursuit.